groovy-tutorial/groovy-tutorial/book/parts/07_Closures/01_Overview.md

 That's pretty nifty!
 We can define a function when needed and store it in a variable.
 This variable can then be passed to methods and other closures as a parameter.

-## The it parameter
+## The 'it' parameter

 Anonymous functions get a single parameter named `it` by default.
-That means that you can use `it` as a parameter inside your function and it will contain the parameter passed in the call to the closure.
+That means that you can use `it` as a parameter inside your function and `it` will contain the parameter passed in the call to the closure.

 Let's write a version of the `printer` method that took a parameter: